Tampa Construction Accident Lawyer

 If you have, for any reason, been injured on a construction site, you may have the legal right to pursue at least one (possibly more) of the following claims:

 Employees are sometimes shielded from litigation in construction accident cases.
 One such instance would involve access to workers’ compensation benefits.
 A worker filing for workers’ comp benefits needs only prove that a workplace injury occurred.
 Surrounding circumstances often don’t factor into worker’s comp cases, but there are notable exceptions to this rule.
 If the worker accepts the claim, he or she is entitled to collect workers’ compensation benefits.
-Workers’ comp claims in Florida may be brought in conjunction with those filed against third parties in an effort to maximize the amount of damages the worker can recover.
+Workers’ comp claims in Florida may be brought in conjunction with those filed against third parties in an effort to maximize the number of damages the worker can recover.

 When bringing a personal injury suit in a construction accident case, the worker must be able to show that there was negligence on the behalf of a third party and that his or her negligence led to the injury.